Income inequality in China: Current state

 China's government publishes an official yearly calculation of the country's Gini index.
+Beginning in 2008, China's Gini coefficient has decreased.
 According to these reports, the average Gini coefficient between residents was .475 between the years of 2003 and 2018, reaching a high of 0.491 in 2008 and a low of 0.462 in 2015.
+In 2019, China's official Gini coefficient was 0.465; various sources have debated the accuracy of this data, with the World Bank calculating 0.385 (2016) after factoring cheaper prices in rural areas while the World Inequality Database reporting higher numbers after factoring in pre-tax income and unreported income of richer segments.
+However, it is generally agreed among sources that China's inequality decreased significantly in the 2010s.

+Despite income inequality in China, the absolute income of nearly all income groups has risen quickly.
+From 1988 to 2018, China's rural and urban populations had per capita increases in real income (i.e., accounting for inflation) of 8-10 times.

 Factors

 Urban-biased policies

 More than 10% of China's total inequality is attributed to the rural-urban gap, according to a study published in the PNAS.
-Research conducted by Dennis Tao Yang published in the journal of the American Economic Association indicates that the root of China's rural-urban divide “lies in the strategy of the centrally planned system that favored heavy-industry development and extracted agricultural surplus largely for urban capital accumulation and urban-based subsidies.”
-In the 1980s and 1990s, state investments in the rural economy accounted for “less than 10 percent of the budget, despite the fact that the rural population was about 73-76 percent of the national population.”
+Research conducted by Dennis Tao Yang published in the journal of the American Economic Association indicates that the root of China's rural-urban divide "lies in the strategy of the centrally planned system that favored heavy-industry development and extracted agricultural surplus largely for urban capital accumulation and urban-based subsidies."
+In the 1980s and 1990s, state investments in the rural economy accounted for "less than 10 percent of the budget, despite the fact that the rural population was about 73-76 percent of the national population."
 Additionally, factor market distortions have created significant rural-urban inequalities.
 More specifically, research published in the Journal of Economic Modelling demonstrates that the Hukou system and absence of a fully functioning land market are two main drivers of rural-urban inequality.

+Social security payments to urban workers is significantly greater than payments to rural farmers, which further contributes to inequality.